 Comprehensive income is the total income over the course of the year for DGCM.
 Net income is derived from regular operations.
 Other comprehensive income (OCI) is derived from unrealized changes in the fair market value of the investment portfolio and realized gains or losses on equity instruments.
-Comprehensive income for the year totaled \$31.6 million.
+Comprehensive income for the vear totaled \$9.7 million.

-Revenue for the year totaled \$35.2 million, offset by operating expenses and taxes of \$5.3 million.
-The result was a net income of \$29.9 million.
-OCI for the year totaled \$1.7 million, net of tax.
+Revenue for the year totaled \$34.6 million, offset by provisions for assistance, Registrar's fees, operating expenses, and income taxes totaling \$9.7 million.
+The result was a net income of \$24.9 million.
+OCI for the year totaled a loss of \$15.2 million. net of tax.